This guide is for Big Life Journal for Kids — 2nd Edition

 How much do I KNOW about growth mindset?

 If your answer is nothing or not much, no worries!
 Instead of playing an expert role, you can be more like learning buddies or pals, each gaining something through the process.
 Also, be sure to check out this article on how to explain growth mindset to your kids.

 What TIME do I have available to be my child's Journal Buddy?

 Ideally, you want to make the most of this precious time with your child.
 To reduce stress, pick a time and day that allows for some wiggle room and make it consistent.
 If consistency is an issue due to an erratic schedule, include your child in the planning so they know when to expect your next Big Life Journal get-together.

 How to get them EXCITED about it

-Your child will mirror your attitude towards the journal.
-If you treat your Big Life Journal time as a fun and relaxed activity, chances are your child will, too.
+Your child will mirror your attitude toward the journal.
+If you treat your Big Life Journal time as a fun and relaxing activity, chances are your child will, too.
 When you show excitement, your child will be curious and will want to know why.